 ESOS Phase 2 - have you missed the deadline?

-The compliance deadline was 5 December 2019 but Comply Direct can help
+The compliance deadline was 5 December 2019 but Comply Direct can still help

-If your organisation qualified for ESOS Phase 2 compliance you need to act now.
-Maybe you have received an enforcement notice from the Environment Agency?
-We can help you comply with ESOS quickly and efficiently.
+If your organisation qualified for Phase 2 of The Energy Savings Opportunity Scheme Regulations 2014 (the ESOS Regulations) you need to act now.
+Maybe you have received an enforcement notice from the Environment Agency saying you must comply with the requirements of the ESOS Regulations?
+Take steps now to carry out an ESOS assessment with Comply Direct.
+We can help you comply with ESOS quickly and efficiently to minimise Environment Agency penalties.

 What is ESOS?